User Customizable and Robust Geo-Indistinguishability for Location Privacy: Related Work

-\cite{ahuja2019utility} uses a hierarchial grid to overcome the computational overhead of optimal mechanisms.
-They first construct a hierarchial grid with increasing granularity as one traverses down the index with highest granularity at leaf nodes (similar to our approach).
+\textbf{Tree/hierarchy based approaches to location obfuscation}. \cite{ahuja2019utility} uses a hierarchical grid to overcome the computational overhead of optimal mechanisms.
+They first construct a hierarchical grid with increasing granularity as one traverses down the index with the highest granularity at leaf nodes (similar to our approach).
 Second, they allocate the privacy budget ($\epsilon$) appropriately to these different levels using sequential composition.
-In order to generate the obfuscated location, they start at the root node containing the real location of the user and goes down the tree by recursively using the output of obfuscation function at the prior level.
-The main difference between our approach and theirs is, they partition privacy budget for each level in the grid, while ours, no matter from top to bottom or bottom to up (increase or decrease precision), uses the maximum privacy budget.
+In order to generate the obfuscated location, they start at the root node containing the real location of the user and go down the tree by recursively using the output of the obfuscation function at the prior level.
+The main difference between our approach and theirs is, they partition the privacy budget for each level in the grid, while ours, no matter from top to bottom or bottom to up (increase or decrease precision), uses the maximum privacy budget.
+In \cite{tao2020differentially}, the authors present a tree-based approach for differentially private online task assignments for crowdsourcing applications.
+They construct a Hierarchically well-Separated Tree (HST) based on a region that is published to both workers and task publishers who use it in order to obfuscate worker and task locations respectively.
+They show that this tree-based approach achieves $\epsilon$\textit{-Geo-Ind} while minimizing total distance (maximizing utility) for task assignments.
+However, their approach relies on workers and task publishers using the same HST and obfuscation function in order to effectively perform task assignments and is not geared toward allowing users to customize the obfuscation functions.
+Other hierarchical-based approaches to spatial data such as \cite{cormode2012differentially, 10.1145/3474717.3483943} focus on private release population statistics or histograms.